wrenfold/wrenfold/docs/source/index.rst

 #.
 Begin with the :doc:`quick start guide <quick_start>`.
 #.
 Peruse the :doc:`user guide <reference/index>`.
 #.
 Check out `examples <https://github.com/wrenfold/wrenfold/tree/main/examples>`_ in the repository.
-   There are also `additional examples <https://github.com/wrenfold/wrenfold-extra-examples>`_ that demonstrate integration of generated code into third-party optimizers.

 Goals
 -----